duneanalytics/docs/docs/getting-started/visualizations/other-visualizations.md

     The Title appears at the top of your Table.

-    Leaving this blank makes your column title the same as your its Dune database name.
+    Leaving this blank makes your column title the same as its Dune database name.

 === "Align"